What matters does Initiative New Social Market Economy (INSM) concern itself with? How does it work? Who finances the initiative? – FAQ.

 INSM is a cross-sector and cross-party platform and open to everyone who feels committed to the ideas of the social market economy.
 Its work is funded by the employers’ associations of the metal and electrical industries.

-Hubertus Pellengahr has been CEO of INSM since 2010.
+Oliver Zander is INSM's CEO since 2023.
 INSM has an annual budget of about seven million euros.
 It also maintains a research collaboration with the German Economic Institute (IW).

 INSM is committed to continuously adapting the model of the social market economy to the challenges and changes it currently faces.
 Key issues associated with these changes are globalisation, demographic change, environmental protection, digitalisation and the knowledge society.
 The social market economy may have proven itself over decades but with regard to future viability, even successful concepts have to be continually reviewed and, as the case may be, updated.
 That is why INSM is committed to reforms in a range of policy areas: